 This unique, professionally-oriented course has been designed alongside the Institute of Chartered Accountants in England and Wales (ICAEW) Undergraduate Partnership Programme (UPP).

-This degree will provide you with a fast-track to an accountancy qualification and our four-year degree also offers you the opportunity of a full-year paid work placement in your third year of study.
+It will provide you with a fast track to an accountancy qualification and the four-year degree offers you the opportunity of a full-year paid work placement in your third year of study.

 For details of forthcoming University undergraduate open days, visit open days and visits .